pschupp/Parsebio-scRNA-seq-workflow/README.md

 | 13    | index pcr                                                          | watchmaker | *in vitro*           |
 | 14    | sequencing                                                         | illumina   | *in sequenenco*      |

+- *n.b.* with  Watchmaker kit, steps 9-11 occur in one reaction

 ## Terminology
 Stubby adapter - adapters used in ligation during TruSeq that only include partial **read 1** and **read 2** sequences and not any **i5**/**i7** sequences nor the **P5** or **P7** cluster generation sequences.
     - see the folder `documentation/adapterama` for the papers that introduce this idea
     - TODO: why is there a spacer between the **read 1**/**read 2** sequence...perhaps it was found to yield in better lack of associatin of stubby-yoke adapter
-    - n.b. in our case ethere there is only ligation on one side, it is unneccsarry to have y-yoke as we cannot generate the top strand twice as one end (with **R2**, ligation with the same adapter on each end) is already fixed.
+    - *n.b.* in our case ethere there is only ligation on one side, it is unneccsarry to have y-yoke as we cannot generate the top strand twice as one end (with **R2**, ligation with the same adapter on each end) is already fixed.
 This also means that our library prep is **stranded**.

 ## Watchmaker notes